January 3, 2014 UPDATE: 2013-2014 Seasonal influenza

 On August 10, the World Health Organization (WHO) declared that the H1N1 pandemic had entered the post-pandemic period.
 This decision was informed by epidemiological evidence from around the world showing the H1N1 influenza virus was circulating at lower levels and behaving like a seasonal influenza virus.

-Since the end of the 2009 H1N1 pandemic, the H1N1 influenza virus continues to circulate in Canada at low levels.
+Since the end of the 2009 H1N1 pandemic, the H1N1 influenza virus continues to circulate in Canada and other countries including the United States.

 Birds and other animals, including pigs, also contract and transmit influenza.
 Wild birds, in particular, are natural carriers of influenza A viruses.
 They have carried animal influenza viruses, with no apparent harm, for centuries.
 Migratory waterfowl (ducks, geese) are known to carry viruses of the H5 and H7 strains or subtypes.
 These viruses are usually in the low pathogenic form - in other words, they aren't as deadly to birds as highly pathogenic strains.